ToruNiina/toml11/README.md

 If there is a syntax error in a toml file, `toml::parse` will throw `toml::syntax_error`.

-toml11 now has clean error messages inspired the Rust compiler and it looks like the following (comment after hash sign are actually not shown).
+toml11 now has clean and informative error messages inspired by Rust and it looks like the following (comment after hash sign are actually not shown).

 ```console
 terminate called after throwing an instance of 'toml::syntax_error'